unnatisharma-123/Open-Cart-Test-Cases/README.md

 Testing Type: Functional, UI/UX, and Regression Testing.

-Format: Documentation is provided in .xlxs formats.
+Format: Documentation is provided in .xls format.